neilenns/mobiflight-docs/content/devices/input-shift-register/wiring/index.md

 The following components are required to wire an LED:

-- A 74HC165 chip
+- A 74HC165 chip.
-- Eight buttons
+- Eight buttons.
-- Eight 10kΩ resistors
+- Eight 10kΩ resistors.
-- A 0.1uF capacitor
+- A 0.1uF capacitor.

 ## Wiring a single input shift register